bachue/Slides-for-codejam-demo/demo.md

 * Easy to config and use

 ---

 #### Pros

 * Good Performance

 #### Cons

-* Can't compare between 2 strings ( Necessary for us ! )
+* Cannot compare between 2 strings ( Necessary for us ! )

 ---

 ## Solr

 * By Apache